 - Dried dulse flakes & finely chopped chives to finish

 * Instead of smoked pinnekjøtt stock, you could make a good vegetable stock or brown chicken stock with a slice of bacon in it.
 Or use katsuobushi dashi for meatless option.

 Make a pasta dough with 4 eggs and the two types of flour.
 Tip a bowl over the dough, and let bench rest for at least 30 minutes for the gluten to relax.
 Roll the pasta and make into spaghetti when ready to boil.
 Here’s how to make fresh pasta dough from scratch.

 Bring the pinnekjøtt stock (or dashi) to a simmer, toss in the finely sliced chili, and keep warm.

 Strip the leaves off the kale stalks.
 Discard the stalks and rip the leaves into bite size.
 Rinse thoroughly and shake dry.
 I like to use a salad spinner for this.
 Sear off the kale at high heat in a bit of neutral oil.
 When the kale is just wilted and starting to brown a bit, sprinkle with fine sea salt and set aside.

-Divide the noodles, then the kale between the four bowls.
+Divide the noodles, then the kale and mushrooms between the four bowls.
 Ladle over the stock, add the poached egg, a drizzle hazelnut oil and a sprinkle dulse flakes and chives to finish.